carolinestyc/UFOs/README.md

 <img width="1267" alt="Fact_or_Fiction" src="https://user-images.githubusercontent.com/96352625/159202415-7132aba6-9bf7-4ae8-89ad-90c9c2bed98a.png">

+### Filtering the Data
 When the search function is blank, the webpage shows every point of data and the filter fields are blank besides for the example searches.
 Having suggested searches shows the user what type of syntax to use while searching.
 For example, the data is in lower case so the user must search using lower case.
 Additionally, the state and country variables use short-hand; United States is us and California is ca. Thefore, the user needs to apply the same case when searching.

 <img width="1259" alt="table_unfiltered" src="https://user-images.githubusercontent.com/96352625/159202425-4288a9b2-4c57-41f1-851f-88f26851f2ef.png">

-Now, the user can search based on their preferred data.
+Now, the user can search based on their preferred criteria.
 For example, if they want to see all the UFO sightings in the state of Arizona, they would type "az" into the Enter State field and press "enter", pulling up all sightings in the state of Arizona.
 As shown below, there are 2 sightings in the state of Arizona.

 <img width="1179" alt="state_filter" src="https://user-images.githubusercontent.com/96352625/159202750-e26dea77-84dd-4838-b746-6b254257928e.png">